Roundup · 2026 snapshot

-Games like AI Dungeon, sorted by how long the story survives.
+Games like AI Dungeon, compared by how continuity works.

 The short version, side by side